Prosecutors to seek death penalty for white supremacist who killed 10 at Buffalo supermarket

 “Rather than a prolonged and traumatic capital prosecution, the efforts of the federal government would be better spent on combatting the forces that facilitated this terrible crime, including easy access to deadly weapons and the failure of social media companies to moderate the hateful rhetoric and images that circulate online,” Zoghlin said in a statement.

-The Justice Department has made federal death penalty cases a rarity since the election of Biden, a Democrat who opposes capital punishment.
+Federal death penalty cases have become a rarity since the election of Biden, a Democrat who opposes capital punishment.
 Under the leadership of Attorney General Merrick Garland, the Justice Department has permitted the continuation of two capital prosecutions and withdrawn from pursuing death in more than two dozen cases.

 Garland instituted a moratorium on federal executions in 2021 pending a review of procedures.
 Although the moratorium does not prevent prosecutors from seeking death sentences, the Justice Department has done so sparingly.